 The extent of the impact of COVID-19 on BOCES' operational and financial performance will depend on further developments, including the duration and spread of the outbreak and its impact on all school districts and BOCES and their residents, employees, and vendors, none of which can be predicted.
-BOCES has already experienced a 20% holdback of State aid that could become permanent.
-Significant reductions are expected in 2020-2021 for State aid and sales tax revenues that will impact BOCES's component districts.
+Federal revenue sources are expected to increase due to additional pandemic-related funding, but the full extent of Federal assistance is not yet known.
 These uncertainties combined with declining overall district enrollment and New York State's tax levy cap create multiple challenges for New York State's public schools.
 As the component districts formulate annual and multi-year financial plans, the revenue streams available to them will inevitably have an effect on the level and mix of BOCES services they can purchase.